m975261/qrfunplatform/replit.md

 # UNO Game Application

 ## Overview
 This is a full-stack multiplayer UNO card game supporting up to 4 players per room with classic UNO rules and all action cards.
 Players can create rooms, join via codes or QR, and play in real-time.
-Key features include a complete ranking system for finished players, allowing games to continue seamlessly, and spectator mode with animated emojis.
-The application aims for a robust and engaging real-time multiplayer experience.
+Key features include a complete ranking system for finished players, a spectator-centric lobby system where all new joiners start as spectators and can click to join game slots, and streamlined end-game flow that returns all players to lobby as spectators (except host).
+The application prioritizes user control and seamless multiplayer interactions.

 ## User Preferences
 Preferred communication style: Simple, everyday language.